guiand888/guiand888/README.md

 ## Hi there 👋

+French and Singapore-based, 10+ years in Asia 🇫🇷 🇸🇬
+Director of Sales & Ops @ [Forward Systems](https://fwdsystems.tech) 💾

 <!--
 **guiand888/guiand888** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.